 We wore them a lot, and with an extremely critical eye.
 We looked at the comfort of the fabric of each layer next to the skin.
 We compared the way they fit on testers of different body types, looked at the stitching patterns and features that allow them to move with us and keep from exposing our bellies and backs.
 The length of the torso and arms were recorded, how comfortable the neck hem was, and the stretchiness of fabric as well as specific features like a drop-tail hem, tapered arms, and thumb loops.
 We critiqued how they formed to the body, if they bunched up or were uncomfortable in any way while being active, and observed if they were itchy at all, especially when working up a sweat.
 Through heavy use, a few climbed their way to the top of the comfy list as testers found themselves wanting to wear them all the time.

 This was another combo of observation while wearing and playing in them as well as a controlled test in the lab.
 We beat the heck out of these things- dragging them up desert towers, scraping through slot canyons, and bushwacking into the night.
 We tested to see how they held up in all of these conditions.
-We also sent them through wash and dry cycles to see how they held up in what tends to be the environment that breaks base layers down the fastest.
+We also sent them through wash and dry cycles to see how they held up in what tends to be the environment that breaks down fine fabrics the fastest.

 For our lab test, we took a section of the fabric at the elbow and vigorously drug it back and forth against a 1-foot piece of rough and textured granite to see how the fabric held up to abrasion.
 This test very clearly gave us an idea of what fabrics would stand up to abrasion over time and which ones were simply not built for it.

 As we've expressed before, the time a base layer takes to dry while next-to-skin and the time it takes to dry away from a body are significantly different.
-To the base layer's ability to do both, we recorded and noted each tops ability to dry while we wore them especially during our testing for breathability - working up a sweat in high-energy activities like mountain biking on warm fall days, climbing in the desert sun, and skinning in not the coldest conditions.
+To test a layer's ability to do both, we recorded and noted each tops ability to dry while we wore them especially during our testing for breathability - working up a sweat in high-energy activities like mountain biking on warm fall days, climbing in the desert sun, and skinning in not the coldest conditions.

 To test the dry time of the fabric completely saturated and laid, we soaked them thru and laid them all out at the same time to dry.
 Checking them and recording the time it took them to feel dry on the surface as well as dry completely.
 The significance of this test wasn't necessarily in the specific times it took them to dry but how they dried compared with one another.